Benzodiazepine Rehab & Detox

 Benzodiazepines act on the brain’s receptors to reduce anxiety.
 Without the drug, the GABA neurotransmitter activities are significantly affected, which can cause anxiety as a withdrawal reaction.

-Feeling sad and depressed are common withdrawal reactions during the taper down of benzodiazepines as the body and brain adjust to the reduction.
+Feeling sad and depressed are common withdrawal reactions as the body and brain adjust to the reduction.

 Thoughts of Suicide: